a little bit about me...

 Sara Jane Sherman

-Sara is a Two-time Emmy Nominated Casting Director, Dialogue Director and Voiceover Coach.
+Sara is a THREE time Emmy Nominated Casting Director, Dialogue Director and Voiceover Coach.
 She is currently casting ANIMANIACS and LOONEY TUNES CARTOONS for Warner Bros Animation; casting and voice directing THE CUPHEAD SHOW for Netflix and TIG N SEEK for Cartoon Network.
 She has also recently worked on the following pilots: JELLYSTONE, MEGASTORE MUTTS, LUNCH GREEN; as well as two projects for Nickelodeon Animation and 5 Cartoon Network shorts.

 Before that, she was Jon Stewart's Head of Casting for his animated project with HBO.
 However, the majority of her casting career was at Disney Television Animation, where she spent 12 years learning how to cast an animated series.